Free Outdoor Movies for NYC Kids this Summer

 Valentino Pier, Ferris Street between Coffey and Van Dyke Streets

-Another fest aimed at adults, Red Hook Flicks is only screening one all-ages flick: Kung Fu Panda on Tuesday, July 16.
-There are a few films tweens might enjoy, like Stand by Me on Tuesday, July 9, Akeelah and the Bee on Tuesday, August 6 and Don't Tell Mom the Babysitter's Dead on Tuesday, August 27.
+Aimed at adults, Red Hook Flicks is only screening a handful of all-ages films: The Incredibles on Tuesday, July 22 and Madagascar on August 12.
+There are a few films tweens and teens might enjoy, like Fried Green Tomatoes (July 29), Independence Day (August 19) and the Marlon Brando classic On the Waterfront (August 26).
 Plus the view can't be beat: New York Harbor and the Statue of Liberty.

-Pier I in Riverside Park, 70th Street at the Hudson River
+Pier I in Riverside Park South, 70th Street at the Hudson River

 SummerScreen – Williamsburg